-Our STORY – the hungarian connection
+Our STORY – the Hungarian connection

 The Sárvári family from the Lake Balaton region in Hungary started breeding potatoes for high resistance to late-blight disease over 40 years ago.
 The late Dr Sárvári was director of Keszthely Research Institute (now University of Pannonia Georgikon, Faculty of Agriculture, Potato Research Centre).
 His Soviet bosses wanted a hardy strain of potatoes for growing across the USSR which would survive the ravages of climate and disease and that were not dependent on expensive chemical inputs.

 Using South American and Mexican wild potato material from the Vavilov collection, genes conferring resistance to common viruses (including PVX, PVY, PLRV) were soon bred into his stocks.
-Resistance to late-blight disease took a little longer but eventually, exceptionally high resistance was achieved.
+Resistance to late-blight disease took a little longer to transfer but eventually, exceptionally high resistance was achieved.
 Dr Sárvári and his wife left the Potato Research Centre and continued breeding privately at their home.

 While visiting potato trials in Romania, Scottish seed potato grower, Adam Anderson, observed some plants from Hungary surviving in a devastated field of blighted potatoes.
 The hunt was on and Adam tracked the plants down to the Sárvári family in 1994.
 A company was soon formed to support the breeders, with Adam, partner William Wedderspoon and the Danish Seed potato group, Danespo.
 The company built a small breeding station near the Sárvári family home in the village of Zirc, near Veszprém.
 The laboratory, greenhouse, potato store and experimental kitchen were surrounded by trial fields.
 Unfortunately, Dr Sárvári, Snr, died in 1995 before any Sárpo potatoes had been commercialized.

-SARPO POTATOES LTD – our new entity
+SARPO POTATOES LTD (SPL) – our new entity